Code-Institute-Submissions/marcusnolan-Milestone-2-Go-Phish_AprResub/README.md

 - #### Navigation bar
     - All links are working and have been tested.
     - The hamburger menu appears on screen sizes smaller than 992px.
 When clicked/tapped, it expands to reveal page links.
 These have been tested and are working as expected.
-- #### Footer
+- #### Home page (index)
-    - All the social links are clicked, they open the relevant social media page in a new tab.
-    - When the 'Contact' icon is clicked, it opens the contact page.
-    - both navigation buttons for the carousel work on all devices.
+    - All play buttons work correctly and bring the user to the clicked difficulty level.
+    - All types of phishing cards are clickable and work correctly bringing the user to their desired section below.
-- #### The home page image carousel
+- #### Game
-    - Images change automatically with 5-second intervals.
-    - When the navigation buttons are clicked on, the image changes correctly and smoothly.
+    - All cards are clickable in each difficulty and flip accordingly.
+    - All overlays work correctly restarting the game when clicked or when the next difficulty is button on the victory overlay, it will bring the user to the harder level(except impossible as that is the hardest level).
 -  #### All external links were tested to make sure they open up the correct pages in new tabs
     - All social links in the footer bring the user to the relevant social channel home page.
 - #### All internal links were tested to make sure that all pages are correctly connected